gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_meets.md

 ## Elimination Rounds

-When more than 9 teams are involved, at the determination of the meet director and announced before the meet begins, there may be XYZ quizzes, following these guidelines:
+When more than 9 teams are involved, at the determination of the meet director and announced before the meet begins, there may be XYZ quizzes following these guidelines:

 - If there are 10 to 14 teams, the top 9 should be placed into a final 9 championship bracket after the opening round, for the elimination round, and the remaining teams dropped.
 - If there are 15 to 20 teams, the top 6 teams should be placed in the championship bracket, the next 9 places (7 through 15) should quiz in the intermediate quizzes given below (XYZ) and the remaining teams should be dropped.